 Shaftesbury Avenue’s IMHO is the best theatre and station in the world.
 You will love the variety of choices for shows that are available here.
 Shaftesbury Avenue has iconic theatres like Apollo theatre, Palace Theatre, and Gielgud.

 The cafes here have cocktails and Japanese cuisines with a contemporary spin and the best interiors.
 Oka restaurant is one such restaurant where you will be pleased by their food and service.

 Other restaurants are Robata, Inamo Soho, Shoryu Carnaby, Hot Stone, Shoryu, and Shackfuyu.

+If you are looking for food markets or markets in West London then this place should not be missed.
 This is the perfect place to eat and hang out and even better if visiting with friends and all want to eat something totally different.

 Head to Kingly Court, a three-story venue featuring an eclectic array of bars & restaurants.
 You can all grab food from different vendors and find a seat in the lively courtyard.

 Situated in the heart of Soho, Snowflake Soho serves truly luxurious gelato and chat.
 Its location is more ideal as it is near theatres and offices.

 It is great for a treat after lunch or dinner with sleek interiors and white mirrored walls.
 It gives a refreshing vibe to make you feel happy.

 In this world where everything quickly gets updated on Instagram, Instagrammable pictures cannot be missed out.
 The EL&N is the most picture-perfect cafe with pink and irresistibly chic perfection.

 They are the leading Instagrammable cafe and lifestyle brand.
 They have taken immense efforts to curate picture-perfect settings for the customers.
 The founder Alexandra Miller has an experience of over a decade in luxury fashion.